btf-org/flank-docs/docs/results.md

 # Results so far

-Flank is running in 4 companies.
+Flank is running in 4 companies:

+- 1-person data science operation
+- 10-person SaaS company
+- 60-person SaaS company
+- 300-person marketplace with warehouse

 We've been pleasantly surprised with the results so far.

 ## How they see Flank
 - **1-person data science operation** - _Just write code_.
 In other words, don't spend time on things that aren't core data science tasks: ~~configuring AWS Batch jobs, containerizing R scripts, setting up Airflow pipelines, searching through Cloudwatch logs, constantly checking job statuses, memory profiling, breaking down the costs of big runs.~~